Supporting future-oriented learning and teaching: A New Zealand perspective

 This research project draws together findings from new data and more than 10 years of research on current practice and futures-thinking in education.
 The report discusses some emerging principles for future learning, how these are currently expressed in New Zealand educational thinking and practice and what they could look like in future practice.

-Author(s): Rachel Bolstad and Jane Gilbert, with Sue McDowall, Ally Bull, Sally Boyd and Rosemary Hipkins [New Zealand Council for Educational Research.
+Author(s): Rachel Bolstad and Jane Gilbert, with Sue McDowall, Ally Bull, Sally Boyd and Rosemary Hipkins, New Zealand Council for Educational Research.
 Report prepared for the Ministry of Education.

 Date Published: June 2012